 Left to right: Alonzo Hernon, unidentified man, Clara Simkins, unidentified woman, Norris Herndon, Adrienne Herndon, John Henry Bailey, and Thomas Herndon

-After Alonzo’s death in 1927, Norris assumed the presidency of Atlanta Life Insurance, with Jessie as vice president.
+After Alonzo’s death in 1927, his son Norris assumed the presidency of Atlanta Life Insurance.
 During this period the company experienced its greatest growth.
 Norris lived in the Herndon Home for much of his life, and filled it with many decorative arts from his travels to Europe, as well as keeping his parents original furnishings.
-Shortly after Jessie died in 1947, Norris established the Alonzo F. and Norris B. Herndon foundation, a charitable trust which operates the home today as a museum recounting this family’s phenomenal rise from slavery to leadership of the nation’s black business community.
+In 1947, Norris established the Alonzo F. and Norris B. Herndon foundation, a charitable trust which operates the home today as a museum recounting this family’s phenomenal rise from slavery to leadership of the nation’s black business community.

 The Herndon Home is located at 587 University Pl., NW, in Atlanta.
 Guided tours are conducted hourly from 10:00am to 4:00pm.
 Tuesdays and Thursdays and by appointment only on Saturdays.
 There is a fee for admission.
 Call 404-581-9813 or visit the Herndon Home website for further information.

 587 University Place NW, Atlanta, GA 30314 USA